Sh3llcod3/Easyparse/README.md

 ## Conclusion

-I would like to thank you for taking the time to read this documentation, even though it's just a simple markdown README.
-I hope this has been able to demonstrate the functions and features of Easyparse.
-If you have any questions at all, please create an issue on the GitHub page, and I will try my best to answer your question, as long as its relevant to Easyparse and its usage/features.
+I would like to thank you for taking the time to read this documentation, I hope someone finds this basic project useful.

-Easyparse is just one of my 'weekend projects'.
+If you have any questions at all, please create an issue.

-You can view my other projects at my GitHub page, where I have built a Wireless network auditing script called [Airscript-ng](https://github.com/Sh3llcod3/Airscript-ng) with quite a few built-in tools, and an encryption algorithm I created for fun called [Memecrypt](https://github.com/Sh3llcod3/Memecrypt).
+You can view my other projects at my [GitHub page](https://github.com/Sh3llcod3/).

 [GitHub Link](https://github.com/sh3llcod3/Easyparse)